 The North Atlantic Treaty Organization (NATO)

-Formed in 1949 with the signing of the Washington Treaty, NATO is a security alliance of 28 countries from North America and Europe.
+Formed in 1949 with the signing of the Washington Treaty, NATO is a security alliance of 29 countries from North America and Europe.
 NATO's fundamental goal is to safeguard the Allies' freedom and security by political and military means.
-As we approach the celebration of the Alliance's 60th anniversary at the NATO Summit in Strasbourg-Kehl April 2009, NATO remains the principal security instrument of the transatlantic community and expression of its common democratic values.
+NATO remains the principal security instrument of the transatlantic community and expression of its common democratic values.
 It is the practical means through which the security of North America and Europe are permanently tied together.
 NATO enlargement has furthered the U.S. goal of a Europe whole, free, and at peace.

-In addition to its traditional role in the territorial defense of Allied nations, NATO leads the UN-mandated International Security Assistance Force (ISAF) in Afghanistan and has ongoing missions in the Western Balkans, the Mediterranean, and Iraq; it also conducts extensive training exercises and offers security support to partners around the globe, including the European Union in particular but also the United Nations and the African Union.
+In addition to its traditional role in the territorial defense of Allied nations, NATO leads the UN-mandated International Security Assistance Force (ISAF) in Afghanistan and has ongoing missions in the Balkans and the Mediterranean; it also conducts extensive training exercises and offers security support to partners around the globe, including the European Union in particular but also the United Nations and the African Union.